In-ovo sexing

 In poultry farming, in-ovo sexing is method for determining the sex of a chick while it is still in ovo (Latin for "inside the egg").
 There are various methods to determine a chick's sex in the 21-day incubation period before it hatches.

 In-ovo sexing technology has branched into two categories, DNA based and Image based.
 The first technology to be successfully commercially introduced for poultry farming was bio-marker detection through the Dutch–German company Seleggt in November 2018.
-Meanwhile, the image based in-ovo sexing technologies have been introduced to the market by the German start-up Orbem and AAT, a subsidiary of the EW Group.
+Meanwhile, image based in-ovo sexing technologies have been introduced to the market by the German start-up Orbem and AAT, a subsidiary of the EW Group.

 History

 Background

-A present-day ethical problem with egg production is the culling of male chicks.
+In-ovo sexing is a method of culling male chicks, before they hatch, though the industry often prefers terms that make this less apparent, such as "pre-hatching selection" or "sex identification".
+Historically, the term refers to culling male chicks, by direct physical inspection, after they hatch.
+Generally, in this article, "culling" is used in its historical sense, to refer to male culling after hatching.

+Now that it has become possible to cull male chicks prior to hatching, the tradition practice of culling male chicks after they hatch raises new ethical problems.
 Modern poultry farming divides chickens into two genetic breeds: layers, which are raised for eggs, and broilers, which are raised for meat.
 Male layers have low economic value, as they cannot lay eggs and are less suited for meat production than broilers.
 As a result, many chick hatcheries opt to cull their male layer chicks as a cheaper alternative to raising them.
 Under conventional practices the male and female chicks are manually separated by human sexers on the same day they hatch.
 The female chicks are then transported to rearing and laying farms to be raised as egg-laying hens, while the male chicks are culled.
 It is estimated that 7 billion one-day-old male chicks are killed each year through chick culling.